Sleeepy2/deq/README.md

 ### Admin Password (optional)

-Protect your dashboard with a password:
+Protect DeQ with a password:

 ```bash
 # Set or change password